-- Total amount of federal income taxes and, if applicable, state income taxes withheld from your benefit during the previous year - Amount of your benefit that is not taxed, if any, as determined by the IRS - Whether your benefit is a retirement benefit, disability benefit or survivor benefit - Total health insurance premiums for the previous year, less any health insurance credit reimbursements you receive.
+- Total amount of your benefit for the previous year - Taxable amount of your benefit - Total amount of federal income taxes and, if applicable, state income taxes withheld from your benefit during the previous year - Amount of your benefit that is not taxed, if any, as determined by the IRS - Whether your benefit is a retirement benefit, disability benefit or survivor benefit - Total health insurance premiums for the previous year, less any health insurance credit reimbursements you receive.
 The health insurance credit is a non-taxable benefit and will not be included in your 1099-R. For more information about the health insurance credit, see Chapter 13-Insurance in Retirement.